Updated: Jul 21, 2021

 Often, selectively combining the two breeds brings out the best in both.
 The addition of the Golden Retriever often creates a friendlier and more relaxed dog as compared to the average standard poodle as well as being lower shedding and healthier on average than a purebred Golden Retriever.

 Without an aesthetic breed standard to follow, ethical doodle breeders have the freedom to focus on health and temperament as their top priority.
 As a result, doodles (and some other designer breeds) have become hallmarked as some of the best family dogs around.
 This make designer breeds particularly attractive to families who are also most concerned with temperament and health in their pets.

-Are there any drawbacks to doodles and other designer breeds?
+Are there any cons to doodles and other designer dog breeds?

 The first doodles were not bred until the 1990’s in the United States.
 Most other dog breeds have a long history that goes back several centuries!
 The relatively recent development of the doodle breeds combined with their popularity means that demand is high.
 Many reputable breeders have long waiting lists.
 As long as the demand continues to exceed supply, the price of doodles will continue to be higher than some other less popular breeds.